 Often an abuser will try to reframe the problem, claiming it is a “marital issue”.
 The abuser might say, “It can’t be entirely my fault we are where we are.
 I thought marriage problems were 50-50 issues,” or “How long am I expected to grovel for what I’ve done?
 I thought Christians were supposed to forgive,” or “Well, I know I [am not allowed to] talk about anything my spouse did wrong… but do you want to hear my side of the story?”A “Christian” abuser might use the bible to make it seem as if the abuser is really the victim.

 If a counselor attempts to counsel couples together when there is abuse in the relationship, he would need to act as a referee or prosecuting attorney – and be unable to help either spouse.

 Therefore, Pastor Hambrick says that a counselor should not counsel the abuser and the victim together.
 Instead, they should be seen individually so that they can both acknowledge the main issue in their marriage is the actions of the abuser.
-I, (Caroline) believe, from personal experience**, that each spouse should see a different counselor.
+I, (Caroline) believe, from my training as a domestic violence advocate, and also from personal experience, that each spouse should see a different counselor.
 The victim should see a counselor who specializes in domestic violence.